ganeshrajadev/awesome-python/README.md

 ## Day 5: append_read_me.py
 - This script will read the last updated python file in the folder and automatically append it into the read.me with the day number

+## Day 6: convert_pdf_to_csv.py
+- This scripts helps you to convert the given PDF into CSV file and stores it in local